KristijanManovski/Portfolio/README.md

 •	Microsoft Office

 __Manual testing__

-•	Can perform manual functional and usability testing of web applications
+- Can perform manual functional and usability testing of web applications
-•	Gained hands-on experience by testing applications created educational purposes
+- Gained hands-on experience by testing applications created for educational purposes
-•	Gained a lot of experience by testing web sites during my 8 months education at SEDC Academy for software testing
+- Gained a lot of experience by testing websites during my 8 months education at SEDC Academy for software testing

 __Test analysis & design__
 •	Familiar with functional decomposition of products, creating state transition diagrams, writing use cases